 As cancer care has improved and become more targeted and effective throughout the years, more and more patients are surviving.
-While the cancer survival rate is up, many of the therapies used to treat it—including chemotherapy drugs such as anthracycline and trastuzumab (herceptin) as well as radiation—can be toxic to the heart and lead to various cardiac and vascular problems.
+While beneficial in treating cancer, many of the therapies used—including chemotherapy drugs such as anthracycline and trastuzumab (herceptin), targeted therapies and immunotherapy as well as radiation—can be toxic to the heart and lead to various cardiac and vascular problems.

 Collaborative, Highly Coordinated Care